Lanthanum: Biological role

 Lanthanum has no known biological role in humans.
 The element is very poorly absorbed after oral administration and when injected its elimination is very slow.
 Lanthanum carbonate (Fosrenol) was approved as a phosphate binder to absorb excess phosphate in cases of end stage renal disease.

 While lanthanum has pharmacological effects on several receptors and ion channels, its specificity for the GABA receptor is unique among trivalent cations.
 Lanthanum acts at the same modulatory site on the GABA receptor as zinc, a known negative allosteric modulator.
 The lanthanum cation La^{3+} is a positive allosteric modulator at native and recombinant GABA receptors, increasing open channel time and decreasing desensitization in a subunit configuration dependent manner.

 Lanthanum is a cofactor for the methanol dehydrogenase of the methanotrophic bacterium Methylacidiphilum fumariolicum SolV, although the great chemical similarity of the lanthanides means that it may be substituted with cerium, praseodymium, or neodymium without ill effects, and with the smaller samarium, europium, or gadolinium giving no side effects other than slower growth.

 Precautions

-Lanthanum has a low to moderate level of toxicity and should be handled with care.
-The injection of lanthanum solutions produces hyperglycemia, low blood pressure, degeneration of the spleen and hepatic alterations.
-The application in carbon arc light led to the exposure of people to rare earth element oxides and fluorides, which sometimes led to pneumoconiosis.
-As the La^{3+} ion is similar in size to the Ca^{2+} ion, it is sometimes used as an easily traced substitute for the latter in medical studies.
-Lanthanum, like the other lanthanides, is known to affect human metabolism, lowering cholesterol levels, blood pressure, appetite, and risk of blood coagulation.
-When injected into the brain, it acts as a painkiller, similarly to morphine and other opiates, though the mechanism behind this is still unknown.
-Lanthanum meant for ingestion, typically as a chewable tablet or oral powder, can interfere with gastrointestinal (GI) imaging by creating opacities throughout the GI tract; if chewable tablets are swallowed whole, they will dissolve but present initially as coin-shaped opacities in the stomach, potentially confused with ingested metal objects such as coins or batteries.
+Lanthanum has no known biological impact.
+In two cases exposure to carbon arc light led to findings of lanthanum and other rare-earth elements in lung tissue.
+Oral lanthanum carbonate is used to treat hyperphosphatemia by intercepting dietary phosphorus.